ovh/docs/pages/cloud/dedicated/esxi-hardening/guide.en-gb.md

 > We strongly advise disabling **SSH** and **SLP** services.
 > If you still use the SSH service, restrict its use and access as much as possible.
 > This also applies to **shell** access.
-> Prioritize only what is strictly necessary for each of your needs.
+> Prioritise only what is strictly necessary for each of your needs.

 #### Manipulation via the graphical interface